 It's good to advertise your strengths, whether they are fast delivery times, friendly service or top quality products.
-But if you make empty promises and the reality does not match your claims, then you will lose business.
+If you make empty promises and the reality does not match your claims, then you will lose business.
 However, if your service is top notch and your customers agree then tell the world - there's no stronger marketing message.

 Go the extra mile for your customers

 But what is customer care all about?
 Really good customer service gets people talking.
 If you go above and beyond the call of duty for your customers, they will tell everyone they know and you will get wonderful word-of-mouth recommendations.

 After you've made a sale, for instance, call your customer to check that everything is OK.
 If it is, they'll be pleased you rang.
 If there is a problem, you can address it immediately and they'll be delighted.

 Pay attention to details.
 Follow up calls or emails quickly.
 If the customer has a problem, try and solve it for them.
 Keep records of customer service, especially if you have new members of staff that need to get up to speed on your customers.

 Handling customer complaints

 Inevitably, things go wrong sometimes.
 However, it is how you handle problems that can determine whether you lose business or actually improve customer loyalty.

 More and more people are prepared to complain.
 Those that do are doing you a favour.
 They are giving you valuable feedback for nothing and helping you to improve your service.
 Many other customers may have quietly taken their business elsewhere.
 What's more, if you impress that customer with the way you handle their problem, they will become advocates for your business.